Toyota recalls 1 million Toyota and Lexus vehicles because air bag may not deploy properly

 For additional information on Toyota vehicles, customers can contact the Toyota Brand Engagement Center at (800) 331-4331.
 Addition information for Lexus vehicles is available by calling the Lexus Brand Engagement Center at (800) 255-3987.

-It is the third major recall for Toyota in recent months.
+Toyota has announced a string of recalls in recent months.
 In November, the company recalled 1.9 million RAV4 sport utility vehicles in the U.S. because the batteries can shift during sharp turns and potentially cause a fire.

 Toyota on Oct.
 26 also recalled roughly 751,000 Toyota Highlander SUVs in the U.S. to fix a problem with the tabs that secure the vehicles' front lower bumper covers.
 Even a minor crash could cause the bumper cover assembly to fall off, a potential hazard to drivers, the company said.